| hyphenated notation | nuclear notation | nuclear notation (optional) |

 The third entry of the output vector is correctly formatted.
 The “Z” subscript in the other two entries is a hint (in addition to the warning) that the hyphenated input contains errors.

-nuclear notation is general form.
-In such a case, we can turn off the
+the isotope general form such as \mathrm{^{A}E}.
+In such a case, we turn off

 Examples.